Search

 Contents

-Vision Transformer (ViT) have recently emerged as a competitive alternative to Convolutional Neural Networks (CNNs) that are currently state-of-the-art in different image recognition computer vision tasks.
-ViT models outperform the current state-of-the-art (CNN) by almost x4 in terms of computational efficiency and accuracy.
+Vision Transformers (ViT) has recently emerged as a competitive alternative to Convolutional Neural Networks (CNNs) that are currently state-of-the-art (SOTA) in different image recognition computer vision tasks.
+ViT models outperform the current SOTA CNNs by almost x4 in terms of computational efficiency and accuracy.

-Transformer models have become the de-facto status quo in Natural Language Processing (NLP).
+Transformer models have become the de facto status quo in Natural Language Processing (NLP).
 For example, the popular ChatGPT AI chatbot is a transformer-based language model.
-Specifically, it is based on the GPT (Generative Pre-trained Transformer) architecture, which uses self-attention mechanisms to model the dependencies between words in a text.
+Specifically, it is based on the GPT (Generative Pre-trained Transformer) architecture.
+This uses self-attention mechanisms to model the dependencies between words in a text.

 In computer vision research, there has recently been a rise in interest in Vision Transformer (ViTs) and Multilayer Perceptrons (MLPs).